-The College will pay a portion of the cost (currently 75%) of a Medicare supplement insurance policy for any employee and spouse (if applicable) who is retired and who is 65 years of age or older (and has at least 15 years of service at the College).
-The College will continue to pay the portion of premiums paid for all active employees (and qualified dependents) who are retiring early and meet the circumstances outlined below:
+The College currently pays 70% of the premium for a Medicare supplement insurance policy for any employee and spouse (if applicable) who is retired and meets the following conditions: is 65 years of age or older, began before August 2, 2012, and has at least 15 years of service at the College.
+The College will continue to pay the portion of premiums paid for all active employees who are retiring early and meet the circumstances outlined below.